felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 The Geneva Conventions and their *Additional Protocols* (APs) constitute the core of IHL and establish legal rules on the conduct of armed conflict.
 These Conventions and Protocol establish the meaning and usage of protective emblems, namely, the red cross, crescent, and crystal.

-The emblems have can have a protective and an indicative function.
+The emblems have a protective and an indicative function.
 In its protective function, parties to conflict may apply an emblem to assets that exclusively undertake medical functions, such as vehicles, personnel, or buildings.
 These emblems inform other parties that they must not be attacked.
 In its indicative function, an emblem signals affiliation with the International Red Cross and Red Crescent Movement.